- What is IBM z Systems?

 Why should I choose SUSE Linux Enterprise Server for System z over other Linux distributions for mainframes?

-SUSE Linux Enterprise Server for System z is the market-leading Linux operating system for IBM System z, and it incorporates more than 15 years of technology expertise for Linux on the mainframe.
+SUSE Linux Enterprise Server for System z is the market-leading Linux operating system for IBM z Systems, and it incorporates more than 15 years of technology expertise for Linux on the mainframe.
 In 1999, SUSE started its cooperation with IBM and Marist College to move the available Linux code into an enterprise-ready Linux distribution.
-Since that time, SUSE has been on the forefront of Linux on System z.
+Since that time, SUSE has been on the forefront of Linux on z Systems.

 SUSE Linux Enterprise Server for System z has been available to customers since 2000.
 Entering this new market, it was the only available enterprise-class Linux—commercially maintained and supported—that delivered the reliability, availability and serviceability (RAS) expected by IBM's mainframe customers.

 Although other enterprise-like Linux offerings entered the market, SUSE Linux Enterprise Server clearly dominates the Linux mainframe market today.
 When you consolidate workloads using SUSE Linux Enterprise Server for System z, you receive all the benefits of mainframe computing and Linux, including high reliability, immense scalability, solid security and the ability to consolidate distributed workloads cost effectively.